m2osw/snapwebsites/snaplog/README.md

-INTRODUCTION
+Introduction
 ============

-The `snaplog` daemon listens to `LOG` messages that are sent by the `libsnapwebsites/src/log.cpp` implementation whenever the `MessengerAppender` is setup in your log4cplus properties.
+The `snaplog` daemon listens to `LOG` messages that are sent by the `libsnapwebsites/src/log.cpp` implementation whenever the `MessengerAppender` is setup in your `log4cplus` properties.

-DEFAULT LEVEL
+Default Level
 =============

 By default the level used to send logs to the `snaplog` daemon is `INFO`.